-If GDP growth rate was an indicator of a diversified portfolio, then we should expect 6% to 7% of real GDP growth over the next decade or so.
+Based on the above chart, we can expect 6% real GDP growth over the next decade or so.
 However, that is the real GDP.
 We need to add the inflation to bring it to the nominal level.

-To raise it to a nominal level, add the inflation rate of 7% to 8% to the GDP growth rates of 6% to 7%.
-Thus nominal GDP is expected to grow at 13% to 15% year on year for the next 10 years or so.
+To raise GDP to a nominal level, add the inflation rate of 6% to the GDP growth rates of 6%.
+Thus nominal GDP is expected to grow at 12% for the next 10 years or so.

 Estimating returns from debt / bond investments is far more complex.
 There are many variables that influence interest rates and thus the returns from debt instruments.

 Usually, inflation and interest rates tend to be in sync.